-No, unfortunately we do not accept insurance.
+No, unfortunately, we do not accept insurance.
 Accepted forms of payment include cash, check, and credit card.
 Please contact Dr. Chavez for more information regarding payment.

-Payments are made in full at the time of visit.
+Payments made in full at the time of visit.
 Dr. Chavez will provide you with a superbill to submit to your insurance company for reimbursement.
 If you are planning to use your health insurance, you must call your insurance company to ask if they cover therapy services.

 Here are some questions to ask your insurance company: